Veterans BenefitsMay 27, 2026 · 8 min read · By Dan Stevens

 • Over 30 years, you'd pay approximately $16,920 total for that $7,525 fee

+There is no penalty for choosing one approach over the other, but financing the fee increases the loan balance and total interest paid over the life of the loan.
 If you have the cash and plan to stay long-term, paying at closing costs less overall.
 If cash is tight or the home is a shorter hold, financing the fee is reasonable.
-There's no penalty for either choice.

 How a down payment reduces the fee